JamborJan/paperwork/README.md

 This is the Sandstorm package of [Paperwork](http://paperwork.rocks/).

-This version 3 of the app is deprecated, exports are not working.
-To retrieve your data you will have to update to Version 4 and then export your data.

 Please add issues and questions you have as Issue here on [Github](https://github.com/JamborJan/paperwork/issues).

 # How to